PennTURBO/semantic-engine/docs/quickStart.md

 **6. Run the Semantic Engine**

-From the `drivetrain/` directory, start the SBT console and run the Semantic Engine with the command `run singleUpdate https://github.com/PennTURBO/Drivetrain/expandPatientIdentifiers`.
+From the `drivetrain/` directory, start the SBT console and run the Semantic Engine with the command `run singleUpdate semanticEngine:expandPatientIdentifiers`.
 Once the instantiation finishes, check your production repository to see the expanded data in the graph `https://github.com/PennTURBO/Drivetrain/expandedTriples`.
 The original concise RDF data should be preserved as well.